Nuri-Tas/nd-takehome/REPORT.md

     N3  Q          :  IMPE N1 N2 ;
     QED

-The header names the problem: `THM` marks the premises, `SEQ` marks the goal, `PRF` says the proof begins. `QED` ends it.
+Here`THM` marks the premises, `SEQ` marks the goal, `PRF` indicates proof beginning. and `QED` the end.
 These are punctuation.

-Now one line, fully taken apart:

-    N3      Q      :      IMPE      N1 N2      ;
-    │       │      │       │          │        │
-    │       │      │       │          │        end of line
-    │       │      │       │          └─ REFERENCES: which earlier lines I use
-    │       │      │       └─ RULE: which logical move I am making
-    │       │      └─ separator; read it as "because"
-    │       └─ FORMULA: what this line claims is true └─ INDEX: this is line 3

-Read aloud: **"Line 3 claims Q, because I applied the rule IMPE to lines 1 and 2."**

-**Why references are mandatory.** The rule `IMPE` needs two specific inputs: an implication, and the thing on its left.
-Writing `Q : IMPE` alone would leave the checker unable to verify anything — it must know *which* implication you claim to be using.
-References make the claim checkable.
+Some of the rules, such as `IMPE`, need two specific inputs: an implication, and the thing on its left.
+Writing `Q : IMPE` alone would leave the checker unable to verify anything.

 They are also the fragile part.
 Swapping them breaks the proof while everything else still looks fine: